unreal55/mtouch-quiz/readme.txt

 * Partial Russian Translation thanks to 3dyuriki

 = 2.1.6 =
 * Added a closing form tag.
 Should fix inability to comment on pages continaing quizzes.
-(Thanks yuriki)
+Thanks yuriki.
 * Updated some CSS and javascript in the proofread mode.

 = 2.1.5 =